yuanqing/sketch-extract-text/README.md

 - Copies to the clipboard the text in layers that match a regular expression
 - Can be configured to match either the layer name or the layer content against the regular expression
-- Operates on text layers in the selection, or on all text layers on the current page if the selection is empty
+- Can be configured to operate on text layers in the selection, or on all text layers in the current page or document

 ## Installation